What is a sigmoidoscopy?

 On booking, you will be given an endoscopy session (eg. Monday afternoon 5 September 1-6pm).
 Occasionally, we may call you to change it.
 Dr Samuel or his nurse Sr Jenny Burns will contact you a few days before and after your test to support you as you prepare for the day.
 To change or cancel your booking, please call my rooms as soon as possible, to allow for others on the waiting list.

 1. North Shore Private Hospital (NSPH): Please complete online admission form at least 3 working days prior to your test.
-If you prefer paper admission forms (available from our rooms), please deliver papers to NSPH reception or NSPH endoscopy bookings coordinator, Joseph Day (tel: 84253875; fax: 84255622; email: Endobook.NSP@ramsayhealth.com.au).
-Joseph or his colleague will call to confirm your admission time on the afternoon before your test (or Friday for a Monday test).
+If you prefer paper admission forms (available from our rooms), please deliver papers to NSPH reception or NSPH endoscopy bookings coordinator (tel: 84253875; fax: 84255622; email: Endobook.NSP@ramsayhealth.com.au).
+One of the booking coordinators will call to confirm your admission time on the afternoon before your test (or Friday for a Monday test).
 Please contact him for any hospital billing inquires.
 Our practice nurse Sr Jenny Burns RN will call you a few days before your procedure to help prepare you for the day.

 Can I take my current medications?